hirre/PowerConsumptionML/README.md

 ```

 indicate wanted power consumption forecast for april 5th 16 o'clock (24 hour clock) and for 17 o'clock.
-This will, in this example, give you two forecast values (kWh), one in each corresponding output row, for example:
+This will, in this example, give you two forecast values (e.g. kWh), one in each corresponding output row, for example:
 ```
 321432345,1.3232
 321432345,1.4411